decoderr24/NeuroScout/README.md

 # NeuroScout

-**NeuroScout** NeuroScout is an application designed to serve as a robust foundation for technology driven systems, particularly those involving artificial intelligence, data centric workflows, and digital innovation.
+**NeuroScout** is an application designed to serve as a robust foundation for technology driven systems, particularly those involving artificial intelligence, data centric workflows, and digital innovation.
 The project emphasizes conceptual clarity, architectural readiness, and institutional-grade quality suitable for academic, research, and early stage applications.

 Rather than functioning as a simple user interface prototype, NeuroScout represents a structured platform that bridges conceptual ideation, modern web technologies, and scalable system design.